VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Ethics Statement

 \section{Ethics Statement}

-Our goal is to improve the understanding of LMs.
-We dissect inner layers and intermediate results of GPT based on techniques that are already been used in other papers.
+Our goal is to improve the understanding of LMs by dissecting inner layers and intermediate results of GPT.
 The semantics behind some projections might appear offensive and we want to be clear that we have no intention of such.
 Further work might use our new tool to try to identify components of the model that control a given idea or knowledge, and to edit it.
 We hope such a use case would be for better representing information and not for spreading any hate.